Endava/cats/README.md

 }
 ```

-The file uses [Json path](https://github.com/json-path/JsonPath) syntax for all the properties you can supply; you can separate elements through `#` as in the example above or `.`.
+The file uses [Json path](https://github.com/json-path/JsonPath) syntax for all the properties you can supply; you can separate elements through `#` as in the example above instead of `.`.

 ## Setting additionalProperties
 As additional properties are maps i.e. they don't actually have a structure, CATS cannot currently generate valid values.
 If the elements within such a data structure are essential for a request,